Share a TipCheck out these tips or, if you have something to add to this page, click to share your own tip!

 You're great, toothpaste really works!
 You saved my table, thanks!
 (12/13/2008)

-How do you get permanent marker out of wood furniture?
+How do you clean permanent marker off of wood coffee and end tables without ruining the finish?